jovanaveskovic/devices-api/README.md

 A REST API for managing devices built with Spring Boot and PostgreSQL database.

-## Requirements

-To build this project, you will need to have at least the following:

-- Java 21+
-- Maven 3.9+

 ## Features
 - Create a new device.
 - Fully and/or partially update an existing device.